-The examples on this page are from a single long-term project.
+The examples which follow are from a single long-term project.
 They are here to illustrate a working method for developing collaboration between extremely busy people.
 In this project the people involved were usually unpaid, and often collaborated in large numbers, with considerable depth of effort, and with people they did not know.

 Our working method did not start with this project, and it developed further afterwards.
 But the five years of the Theory to Practice project were pivotal, a period in which this approach was refined over many related events and experiments.

 Theory to Practice, a national project, tackled a problem that is not unique to conflict management but which has particularly serious consequences in a rapidly developing field: the disconnection between what people who see themselves as "doers" know, or think they know, and what those who see themselves as researchers and "idea people" know, or think they know.

 We set out to develop more sophisticated and more consistent linkages between these two broad groups.
-Christopher Honeyman, managing partner of CONVENOR, was the project's director and principal investigator, and Mediation Center (Hamline University, St. Paul, MN) was the grant administrator.
+Chris Honeyman, managing partner of CONVENOR, was the project's director and principal investigator, and Mediation Center (Hamline University, St. Paul, MN) was the grant administrator.
 The project was generously funded by the William and Flora Hewlett Foundation for an initial two-year term (1997-99), and in 1999 the Foundation awarded a major grant for a further three years.
 (In 2002 the project was succeeded by the Broad Field project, also generously funded by Hewlett.)
 One feature that was constant throughout was its expert steering committee, including both scholars and practitioners drawn from diverse backgrounds.
 As you will see, the project also benefited from a long list of other colleagues, in a wide variety of practice and academic settings.
 Below you can find a summary of the major outputs and results, including links to some of the project's publications.